ToshioCP/Gobject-tutorial/src/sec2.src.md

 (If the compiler is gcc, then `__attribute__ ((constructor))` is used to qualify the initialization function.
 Refer to [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-10.2.0/gcc/Common-Function-Attributes.html#Common-Function-Attributes).)
 2. Allocates memory for GObjectClass and GObject structure.
-3. Initializes GObjectClass structure.
+3. Initializes the GObjectClass structure memory.
+This memory will be the class of GObject.
-4. Initializes GObject structure.
+4. Initializes the GObject structure memory.
+This memory will be the instance of GObject.

 This initialization process is carried out when `g_object_new` function is called for the first time.
-At the second and subsequent call for `g_object_new`, it performs only two processes: (1) memory allocation for GObject structure (2) initialization for GObject structure.
+At the second and subsequent call for `g_object_new`, it performs only two processes: (1) memory allocation for GObject structure (2) initialization for the memory.
+`g_object_new` returns the pointer that points the instance (the memory allocated for the GObject structure).

 Destruction

-1. Destroys GObject structure.
-The memory for GObject is freed.
+1. Destroys GObject instance.
+The memory for the instance is freed.

 GObject type is a static type.
 Static type never destroys its class.